lukemoorhous/console-spiral-demo/javascript-approach/README.md

 [                   ]
 ```

-Should you wish to change the style of the spiral, you can dive into program.py and alter the spiral class properties at instantiation time
+Should you wish to change the style of the spiral, you can dive into spiral.js and alter the spiral object properties

 You can edit these properties of the spiral: